innocentdiaz/TheEpiquestRep/README.md

 EPIQUEST
 =
-This is a web based game that has been developed over the course of a year.
+This is a text-based game that has been developed over the course of a year.
-It was made as practice for JS, and eventually realised with the help of contributors.